-Falcon's traffic light logic can be controlled from the schedule tab in the admin center.
+Falcon's traffic light logic can be controlled from the schedule tab in the administration.
 Here you can see all different schedules listed.
 You can configurate the schedule via the small pen icon at the right end of the sheet.

 Falcon's traffic light logic for activities works according to a simple scoring system and similar to the Premier League.
 First, you determine how many days delay an activity has to have to receive a yellow or a red traffic light.
 To stay with the football example, you determine the number of days delay after which an activity is considered undecided (yellow) and lost (red).
 In the next step, you determine how many points a green, yellow and red traffic light gets.
 As default setting, Falon provides here, as in football, 3, 1 and 0 points.

 Now comes the trick: Usually a project has more than one activity, of course.
 If you finished each activity exactly as planned, you would get the full score for each activity.
 So you would have achieved 100% of the possible points.
 However, only very rarely do projects achieve a 100% degree of achievement.
 Therefore, you can determine the degree of achievement at which your project traffic light turns yellow or red.

 The system allows you to evaluate each activity individually.
 In the next step, the scoring system serves to assess how well the project is performing across the board.
 So the steps are: